Kotlin Basics

 val l: Int = if (b != null) b.length else -1

-are expressions in Kotlin, they can also be used on the right-hand side of the Elvis operator.
+Since throw and return are expressions in Kotlin, they can also be used on the right-hand side of the Elvis operator.

 fun foo(node: Node): String? {